smussenden/2019-baltimore-climate-health-project-data-repo/documentation/process-documentation.md

      * 2009 sourced from: [NAIP](https://www.fsa.usda.gov/programs-and-services/aerial-photography/imagery-programs/naip-imagery/)
      * 2017-18 sourced from: NAIP, [Landsat](https://landsat.gsfc.nasa.gov/), Airbus
   3. Neighborhood block groupings, courtesy of City of Baltimore Dept. of Planning
+  3. Urban heat island temperature study, courtesy of the School of Urban Studies and Planning

 **B. Secondary data files**
   1. Thresholded raster TIFs of treecover calculated from files A.2 (at 63 and 127)